-"I didn't have time to make a fire, so I ordered one online." ...Just do Itl
+"I didn't have time to make a fire, so I ordered one online."

-PRIL2 President Hugh receives Club Excellence Award on behalf of Normanby and Districts Lions Club from Zone 4 Chair, Lion Martin.
+President Hugh receives Club Excellence Award on behalf of Normanby and Districts Lions Club from Zone 4 Chair, Lion Martin.
 Opunake Lakeside Lions Club Following the first Dog Walk this year it was decided to hold another on April 1st, 2023.
 The dogs continue to enjoy this activity and their owners and carers get some good exercise.